Harbor Defenses of Argentia and St. John's: History

+Coastal artillery sites

-By the end of 1942 the US-manned coast defense gun batteries in Newfoundland were as follows (at Argentia unless otherwise noted):
+By the end of 1942 the US-manned coast defense gun batteries in Newfoundland were as follows:

 The Anti-Motor Torpedo Boat (AMTB) batteries had four 90 mm dual-purpose guns each, two on fixed mounts and two on towed mounts.

 The 24th Coast Artillery was reduced to a battalion on 23 March 1943.
 The unit was partially inactivated in January 1944 (HHB and one battery inactivated; one source says fully inactivated), and in October 1944 the battalion was reorganized with at least one battery inactivated.
 If fully inactivated, possibly its functions and personnel were transferred to the harbor defense command.
 Its date of return to the US is unclear, and unusually it was not fully inactivated until 8 September 1945.

 Post World War II

 Following the war, it was soon determined that gun defenses were obsolete, and most guns (unusually, not the Canadian-manned guns mentioned or Batteries 281 and 282) were scrapped by the end of 1948.
-Argentia remained a US Navy station until 1995, and Fort Pepperrell became Pepperrell Air Force Base postwar, but was transferred to Canada as CFS St. John's in 1960.
+Argentia remained a US Navy station until 1994, and Fort Pepperrell became Pepperrell Air Force Base in 1947, but was transferred to Canada as CFS St. John's in 1961.